 When it came to changing firms it was thought there was a “permafrost” in the middle of the structure.
-In law firms the number of women in senior management falls the further up you go.
+In law firms, the number of women in senior management falls the further up you go.
 Some firms are addressing this by introducing a second tier, primary carer career track.
 This offered less intense hours – a factor for which the sector is notorious – and a higher degree of flexibility.
 New legal brands now exist where clients can access a helpline for a fixed monthly fee between 9 AM and 6 PM daily.
 “It’s the best thing we’ve done to keep women in the profession,” said one panellist involved in the project.
-But a third One panelist mentioned recent survey at an all-girls Cambridge college which suggested the main challenge of law firms for women was boing in an environment where you feel – “I’m in the wrong movie.”
-This was, the panelist stated, less a practical than a cultural problem.
+One panellist mentioned a recent survey at an all-girls Cambridge college which suggested the main challenge of law firms for women was boing in an environment where you feel – “I’m in the wrong movie.”
+This was, the panellist stated, less a practical than a cultural problem.

 Lord Neuberger, former head of the UK Supreme Court, acknowledged as much when he said in one 2017 speech: “It is all very well for us to sing the praises of our legal systems, to congratulate ourselves on the high quality of our judges and lawyers, and to take pride in the popularity of the common law in international business.
 But we have a serious problem with access to justice for ordinary citizens and small and medium-sized businesses.”